 A DOC is based on minimum volumes.
-The certified declaration of compliance is to be submitted each year, if the following volumes of packaging placed into the market are exceeded:
+The certified Declaration of Compliance is to be submitted each year, if one of the following volumes of packaging placed into the market are exceeded:

-As soon as these limits have been exceeded, a DOC must be submitted for all packaging materials.
-If the annual volumes are below these minimum volumes, the declaration of compliance is only required if requested by the local authority in Germany.
+As soon as one of these limits has been exceeded, a DOC must be submitted for all packaging materials.

 Bottles: Compulsory Deposit Scheme